 What is Period Poverty?

-What is period poverty?
+What is period product insecurity?

-Simply put, period poverty is defined as having a lack of access to sanitary products due to financial constraints or negative stigmas associated with menstruation.
+Simply put, period insecurity is defined as having a lack of access to sanitary products due to financial constraints or negative stigmas associated with menstruation.
 While many people view period products as essential items, they may forget these products are a significant, additional expense each month.

 How much to period supplies cost each month?